 User reviews can be very helpful in forming an opinion about which properties belong on the short list for you or the senior you love.
 Yelp has local pages with user reviews and sometimes responses from community administrators.
 Both sources can tell you a lot about what it’s like to enter a relationship with a given property, as can a visit to the individual community’s Facebook or Google Places page.

-Top 10 Questions to Ask While Touring Assisted Living Facilities in Raleigh
+What Questions Should I Ask When Touring Assisted Living Facilities in Raleigh?

 - What is the ratio of staff to residents?

 - What furnishings are provided?

 - Does each room have a private bathroom, or are the bathrooms shared?